JuzMan241/Stay-Tuned/Sparkles.md

 ### Intro

-Sparkles is a very short story with a very limited time for completion, in which Sheila "Sparkles" Castmaker needs help finding all of the cats.
+Sparkles is a very short story with a very limited time for completion, in which [[29 - Sheila “Sparkles” Castmaker]] needs help finding all of the cats.